Xyris marginata: Ecology

-The most characteristic feature of button grass marshes is the Gymnoschoenus sphaerocephalus (button grass), after which this category of moorland is named.
-The depth of the peat substrate in Tasmanian button grass moorlands greatly vary and can sometimes be eroded to only 1 cm thick.
-Below which there may be mineral soils but generally quartz gravels are more common.
-Button grass moorlands can grow on flats, slopes, ridges, and mountain plateaus that are vulnerable to frequent fires.
-Characteristically the soils are infertile and drain poorly but approximately 272 vascular plant species are recorded for this type of moorland, of which one third are endemic to Tasmania.
+The button grass (Gymnoschoenus sphaerocephalus) is the defining ecological feature of the marshes where Xyris marginata thrives.
+The depth of the peat substrate in these moorlands varies greatly; it can erode to a thickness of just 1 cm over mineral soils or, more commonly, quartz gravels.
+These moorlands develop on flats, slopes, ridges, and mountain plateaus that are highly vulnerable to frequent fires.
+The soils are characteristically infertile and drain poorly, yet they support a high level of biodiversity, with approximately 272 vascular plant species recorded in this habitat, a third of which are endemic to Tasmania.

 Conservation

-There are no specific conservation objectives for Xyris marginata.
-However, the moors are protected by DPIPWE.
-The majority of moor land is publicly owned and under DPIPWE’s jurisdiction.
-It is resistant to invasive weeds and controlled burning can takes place if required.
+While there are no specific, independent conservation objectives exclusively for Xyris marginata, its primary habitat—the button grass moors—is actively managed and protected by the Tasmanian Government.
+The majority of this moorland is publicly owned, resistant to invasive weeds, and maintained through controlled burning regimes when required.